 Rather than try to work out the time and power for cooking your frozen pizza, Programs provide One-Touch operation to guarantee everything is prepared properly.
 Microwaves come with a range of unique programs, including Defrosting, Pizza, Rice, and even Beverages.
 This saves you guessing which time and temperature to choose, while still giving you the freedom to leave it in a little longer if you need to.

 While not a huge issue for many people, deciding between a Door Handle or Button to open your microwave can help you maintain your kitchen's style and decor.
 Minimalist homes may prefer the sleek design of the button, as these don't protrude, whereas handles, arguably the more 'classic' style are popular amongst traditional designs.

 Most modern microwaves are sleek and stylish, blending into any kitchen subtly.
 However, if you prefer some personality with your appliances, Retro options are also available.
 A modern microwave may use flat buttons and perhaps a dial to select the time or temperature.
 They also usually have buttons to open the door.
 Conversely, retro models will rely solely on dials, and the buttons to select different settings will protrude.
 Despite the differences in styles, you can expect every microwave to use an LED screen to show the time.

 The turntable or carousel is the part of the microwave that rotates the food to provide even heat distribution.
-They are made of heat-proof glass, and are highly durable.
-The best turntables come in range of sizes that will usually match with the overall size and capacity of your microwave.
-Larger turntables will provide better stability for big plates and bowls while also ensuring consistent rotation.
+They are made of heat-proof glass and are highly durable.
+The best turntables come in a range of sizes that will usually match with the overall size and capacity of your microwave.
+Larger turntables will provide better stability for big plates and large mixing bowls while also ensuring consistent rotation.